-I had some problems with my heart and took supplements to help with the palpitations.
+I had some problems with my heart racing and took supplements to help with the palpitations.

 c.
 Immune System

-I had to take care of any acute or chronic viruses I dealt with.
+I had to take care of any acute or chronic viruses.
 Boosting the immune system took a stress load off the adrenals.